Potassium Protons Neutrons And Electrons

 Ionization of Potassium

 As mentioned earlier, potassium readily loses its single valence electron to achieve a stable electron configuration, similar to the noble gas argon.
-This process is called ionization, and it results in the formation of a potassium ion (K⁺).
+Even so, this process is called ionization, and it results in the formation of a potassium ion (K⁺).
 The ionization energy of potassium is relatively low, reflecting its high reactivity.
 This ease of ionization is crucial for its biological functions, particularly in nerve impulse transmission and muscle contraction.

 Potassium's Biological Importance